-Both our annual and long-term bonus plans are formula-driven, with targets established by the Compensation Committee based upon financial targets included in the business plan approved each year by our Finance and Strategic Planning Committee and Board of Directors.
-Given our strong results in 2010, this resulted in a maximum annual bonus payment to each of the named executive officers.
-Also, we made a payment between threshold and target under the Long-Term Bonus Plan for the 2008-2010 performance period.
+Annual Bonus.
+Both our annual and long-term bonus programs are formula-driven, with targets established by the Compensation Committee based upon financial targets included in the business plan approved each year by our Finance and Strategic Planning Committee and Board of Directors.
 Our annual and long-term bonus programs for the named executive officers pay out based upon the Company's results, without individual performance adjustments.